Introduction

 • Completing an advance directive: This legal document states your wishes for medical treatment and end-of-life care.
 There are different types of advance directives, such as a living will, a health care power of attorney, or a do-not-resuscitate order.
 You can specify what kind of care you want or don’t want, such as CPR, artificial nutrition, or pain relief.
 You can also express your values, beliefs, or preferences, such as where you want to die, who you want to be with, or what you want to happen to your body or belongings.
 You should regularly review and update your advance directive and ensure your proxy, agent, health care team, family, and friends have a copy.

 • Discussing your goals and preferences with your healthcare team, family, and friends: This ongoing conversation helps you communicate your wishes, expectations, and concerns.
-You should talk to your healthcare team about your diagnosis, , and treatment options and ask any questions you have.
+You should talk to your healthcare team about your , prognosis, and treatment options and ask any questions you have.
 You should also talk to your family and friends about your feelings, fears, and hopes and listen to their opinions and feelings.
 It would help if you tried to reach a mutual understanding and agreement and respect each other’s choices and perspectives.

 Advanced care planning can help you have more control over your care, reduce stress for yourself and your loved ones, and ensure that your wishes are respected.
 It can also help you prepare for the future and make the most of the present.